uc-r/uc-r.github.io/scraping/scraping.md

 ## Variables not shown: fl_so (chr), fl_t (chr)
 ```

-Since we recently had some snow here let's pull data on snow fall for 2015.
+At the time of this post we had recently had some snow here so let's pull data on snow fall for 2015.
 We adjust the limit argument (by default `ncdc` limits results to 25) and identify the data type we want.
 By sorting we see what days experienced the greatest snowfall (don't worry, the results are reported in mm!).

 ```r